 There are lot of ways to make cold brew coffee from fancy equipment from high end coffee companies to a back to the basics coffee brewing methods like Mason Jars, the one I am going to talk about today.

 Mason jars have been around for a long time and the many ways that they are used never seems to end.
-Therefore making cold brew in a mason jar is just another way to make this tasty non acidic coffee drink.
+Therefore making cold brew in a mason jar is just another way to use them and easy way to make Cold Brew coffee

-Sound easy?
-Lets take a closer look why you would want to drink cold brew and how to make it.
+If you have never had Cold brew coffee, then get ready for a potential life changing experience, so lets take a closer look why you would want to drink cold brew and how to make it with a mason jar.\.

-How to Make Cold Brew Coffee in a Mason Jar
+Recipe on How to Make Cold Brew Coffee With a Mason

-Once you have watched the video and or read these instructions you will not believe how easy it is to make cold brew.
+Once you have watched the video and or read these instructions you will understand how easy it is to make cold brew.

 You may have thought that its this super complicated process that only the pros can do well but if you use good coffee ( I like either a Ethiopia or Kenya) and follow these simple steps you will soon be making cold brew for all your friends and family.